mongodb/docs/source/includes/list-table-deploy-options.rst

           :manual:`in-memory storage engine </core/inmemory>`.
 If a member using an in-memory storage engine fails or is shut down, it loses *all* of its data.
-When that member is restarted, it needs :ref:`resychronize all of the data <replica-set-initial-sync>` from another member.
+When that member is restarted, it needs to :ref:`resychronize all of the data <replica-set-initial-sync>` from another member.